Increased Delta Amex Welcome Offers

 - The Delta Reserve card has a $650 annual fee which is NOT waived.

 This is a perks card through and through, just like the business version.
-It is also a card best suited for the frequent Delta flyer that doesn't have an Amex Platinum or Business Platinum for lounge access.
-Remember that this one will hurt your 5/24 status as well, and it will completely destroy you via Amex family rules if you're not careful.
+It is also a card best suited for the frequent Delta flyer who doesn't have an Amex Platinum or Business Platinum for lounge access.
+Remember that this one impacts your 5/24 status, and it will destroy you via Amex family rules if you're not careful.

 Next up is the most expensive business card.
 I give the Reserve Business a slight edge on the personal version because it doesn't count towards your 5/24 status.
 Especially since they usually have the same amount of bonus miles offered on each card.
 The spending requirement could be out of reach for some though.
 The good thing is they give you 6 months to complete it at least.